evmaloney/function-lesson/README.md

 - Call a function
 ### Previous JavaScript knowledge that would be helpful:
 - How to declare and initialize a variable
-- How to console log
+- How to log something to the console
+- Mathematical operations

 ![](https://pbs.twimg.com/media/FAULatTXsAINYzo.jpg)